 - While the sweet potatoes are cooking prepare the rest of the salad.

 - Add 1/2 Tbspn olive oil to a medium frying pan, add the pecans and cook for 3-5 minutes until golden brown.
 Turn regularly.

 - Assemble the salad in a large bowl or platter.
 Add greens to the bottom layer, topped by the sweet potato then the red onion, pecans and pomegranate seeds.
 Top with feta and fresh mint.
 Add more salt and pepper to taste and drizzle with extra olive oil if desired.

 Note 1 - I have used beetroot greens but any greens can be used in this salad such as kale, spinach or rocket.
-Note 2 - I have used greek goats feta to keep this recipe dairy free, cows milk feta could also be used but it doesn't have the same crumbly texture.
+Note 2 - I have used greek goats feta to keep this recipe cows milk free for those with a cows milk dairy intolerance.
+If this doesn't apply to you then cows milk feta could also be used but it doesn't have the same crumbly texture.
 Note 3 - This would serve 2-3 as a standalone dish, 4-6 as a standard side dish or approx 8-10 as part of a Christmas feast.
 Note 4 - The nutrition information below is based on serving 4 people.